prs-eth/Scene-Recognition-in-3D/README.md

 To the best of our knowledge, we are the first to study the task of indoor scene recognition in 3D.
 ![](tmp/arch.png)

+## News
+- 2020-11-26 Updates on pretrained weights and a small data pre-processing script
+- 2019-02-28 initial release

 ## Citation
 If you find our work useful, please consider citing
 ```shell